 The following clause illustrates interactions to give an authorization for resource access by third-party application following OAuth 2.0.

-Note that once the access-token has been issued and passed to the M2M Application, the M2M Application can get access to restricted resource providing access-token without requiring further interaction with resource owner.
+NOTE: Once the access-token has been issued and passed to the M2M Application, the M2M Application can get access to restricted resource providing access-token without requiring further interaction with resource owner.

 Description for Use Case: